SimonHegele/LUTR/README.md

 # Acknowledgements

-I would like to thank the Leibniz Institute on Aging – Fritz Lipmann Institute (FLI) and the chair of Prof. Dr Steve Hoffmann in particular for providing me with the computational ressources required for the development and testing of this tool.
+I would like to thank the Leibniz Institute on Aging – Fritz Lipmann Institute (FLI) and the chair of Prof. Dr. Steve Hoffmann in particular for providing me with the computational ressources required for the development and testing of this tool.